pingcap/tidb-operator/en/deploy-on-gcp-gke.md

 ## Access the TiDB database

-After `terraform apply` is successful executed, perform the following steps to access the TiDB cluster.
+After `terraform apply` is successfully executed, perform the following steps to access the TiDB cluster.
 Replace the `${}` section with the output of running `terraform apply` above.

 1. Get the IP address of the TiDB Internal LoadBalancer: